Blog

 We are privileged to be part of such a wonderful experience and we thank YOU all for the support you've given us along our entrepreneurial adventure.
 Stay tuned to hear more details about the Texas Works Awards!
 Now that the cool autumn season is upon us, we've been indulging in our sweet Spicy Pumpkin Latte!
 I must say, our recipe definitely rivals the Pumpkin Spice Latte created by that Seattle-based coffeehouse chain that we all know so well.

 You can make your own Spicy Pumpkin Latte in the coziness of your home for many pennies less than retail cost.
 And, our recipe includes one extra special ingredient – our Fiery Sweet Mesquite honey.
 The honeyed-habanero heat in this pumpkin beverage will give you a warm internal afterglow.
 See for yourself!
 Ingredients 1 ⅓ cup almond milk (sweetened) ½ cup pumpkin puree 3 tbsp extra strong coffee 2 tbsp Fiery Sweet Mesquite honey 2 tbsp sugar 1 tbsp whip cream (plus extra to top off latte) 1 tsp pumpkin pie spices ½ tsp vanilla extract ½ tsp almond extract Instructions Using a small saucepan over medium heat, whisk together almond milk, pumpkin puree and coffee.
 Add honey and whipped cream and whisk to combine the ingredients.
 Add sugar, pumpkin pie spices, vanilla extract and almond extract.
 Continue whisking the mixture until the temperature reaches near boiling.
 Remove from heat and use ladle to spoon into mugs.
 Dollop a spoonful of whipped cream on top of your Spicy Pumpkin Latte to finish it off.
 Serves two.
 Visit our "Recipes" page to enjoy more fun pairings using our infused honeys!
 So, this is really cool!
 You may have "heard" me mention BeeWeaver and BeeGoods Mercantile on occasion.
 The Weavers are a family of beekeepers at work in Navasota, Texas.
 Their place is open to the public for hive tours, beekeeping lessons, bees and beekeeping supplies, and much more.
 They have scheduled an exciting event for Saturday, September 29, 2018 (from 11am - 3pm) called INFUZZED!
 Now that fall is just around the corner and the weather is cooling just a bit, it will be a great day to take a short drive from Houston or Austin and come out to BeeWeaver's Honey Farm and taste several infused honeys.
 This will be a perfect event to see and learn about art inspired by the honey bee and more.
 Other happenings at the event include All We Need Farmer, Stacey, who will share her expertise in making unique Honey Pops.
 She will be assisted by a few of her happy milk goats.
 Moon Dance Jeweler, Nola, will be there to demonstrate how to make beautiful bracelets with bee notes sprinkled in.
-Bring the family and enjoy the day at INFUZZED!
-Often, we here at Lone Star Bee Company stay pretty busy and forget to take a break and realize how far we've come in such a short time.
-It was just three short years ago when we stumbled upon our beekeeping passion and soon afterward starting infusing honeys.
-And, we've enjoyed it every step of the way.
+Bring the family and enjoy the day at INFUZZED! |

 AuthorNicki Praiswater is co-founder and co-owner of Lone Star Bee Company alongside her life-partner, Mark Crippen.
 Together, they both enjoy beekeeping, traveling and eating great foods.
 Archives

-September 2022
+September 2023

 |